Why God Will Restore All Things

 The Biblical “Hell” is not “Separation from God!”

 It was only thirty or forty years ago that a surprising and decidedly radical change in doctrine quickly and quietly swept through the American evangelical churches.
 In place of their traditional teaching concerning “hellfire” and “damnation,” Christian ministers suddenly switched to a new concept: It was now fashionable to proclaim that Hell is simply “separation from God.”
-No more talk about torment in the flames of a literal horrible hell for all of time for all of those who reject Christ; instead we now hear the revised and refreshed, much milder "Evangelical version" of an eternal existence separated far from the presence of God.
+No more talk about torment in the flames of a literal horrible hell for all of time and for all of those who reject Christ; instead we now hear the revised and refreshed, much milder "Evangelical version" of an eternal existence simply separated somewhere far from the presence of God.
 Although the language is decidedly vague, we imagine some distant corner of the universe where poor unsaved lost souls plunk down far beyond God’s power to reach and recompense!

 This teaching circulates across denominational lines: Roman Catholic, Protestant Evangelical, and even many Fundamentalist churches have joined in on this suddenly popular new theory.